What is a Registered Dietitian?

 If you have other health insurance, it is possible your insurance will still cover our sessions together.
 Check out this handy tool on how to check your benefits.

 I can also provide you with a superbill (insurance slang for receipt) that you can submit to your health insurance provider for reimbursement.
-Note reimbursement is not guaranteed and benefits should be verified before our session.
+Note reimbursement is not guaranteed and benefits should be verified before working together.

 Where are you located?